Transfer Learning for Contextual Multi-armed Bandits: Adaptivity

 \end{definition}

-In a nutshell, the self-similarity condition imposes a global lower bound on the approximation error of a function by piecewise polynomial functions.
-Therefore, it may be viewed as a complement to the H\"older smoothness condition which implies an upper bound on the difference.
-We note that the difficulty of smoothness adaptation lies in the fact that a function can be extremely irregular on small scales, which is precluded by the self-similarity condition.
-Interested readers are referred to \citet{bull2012honest,nickl2016sharp} for more discussions on the self-similarity conditions.
-We present an example of self-similar functions below.
+In a nutshell, the self-similarity condition imposes a global lower bound on the approximation error of a function using piecewise-constant functions.
+Therefore, it can be viewed as a complement to the H\"older smoothness condition, which implies an upper bound on the error.
+We note that the difficulty of smoothness adaptation arises from the possibility of functions being highly irregular on small scales, a scenario precluded by the self-similarity condition.
+Interested readers are referred to \citet{bull2012honest,nickl2016sharp} for more in-depth discussions on the self-similarity conditions.
+Below, we present an example of the self-similar functions.